Tatiana Solomakha: Personal life

 Solomakha was a bibliophile.
 One of her favorite books was Ethel Voynich's novel The Gadfly.
 She read other revolutionary works; Solomakha first became acquainted with the works of Vladimir Lenin after a student who spent the night in her house gave her a book, on the cover of which was written “Lenin”.

 Family

 She came from a revolutionary family.
-Her mother, Natalia Semyonovna Solomakha, was killed by the White Guards on 7 November 1918.
-Her brothers, Nikolai G. Solomakha and Grigory G. Solomakha, were executed in Mozdok.
+Her mother, Natalia Semyonovna Solomakha, was also killed by Denikin's Volunteer Army troops on 7 November 1918, on the same day as her daughter.
+Tatiana's brothers, Nikolai G. Solomakha and Grigory G. Solomakha, were executed in Mozdok.
 Her sister was Raisa G. Solomakha and her father was Grigory Solomakha.